-Like every game-changing innovation, SendGrid was born out of frustration.
-Three engineers got tired of seeing their application emails go undelivered.
-So they built an app to fix the problem: SendGrid, a cloud-based service that is driving digital conversations at scale, sending over 30 billion emails per month to 1.7 billion unique email addresses in over 100 countries.
+Like many successful startups, SendGrid was created to solve a problem.
+The company’s three founding engineers were tired of seeing their application emails go undelivered, so they built an app to fix it.
+SendGrid now sends over 30 billion emails a month to 1.7 billion unique email addresses across the world.

 Pantheon has such a great platform for doing dev, test and staging in parallel.
 Staging for WordPress has been a long-standing issue, a difficult problem to solve.
 When I got into Pantheon’s environment, it was so natural.
 It really nailed that core issue for us.

-As SendGrid’s infrastructure aged, maintaining the site became increasingly challenging.
-Sometimes deployments would fail purely for lack of processing power.
+For the dev team, aging hardware and the lack of a stable Dev/Test/Live workflow made maintaining the site increasingly difficult.
+Deploying changes was unpredictable, and would sometimes fail purely for lack of processing power.
 At times a deployment would seem to go smoothly, but issues would crop up once the site went live.

 SendGrid decided that in order to grow the business, they needed to modernize both their CMS and their infrastructure.
 After evaluating CMS options, the team decided to migrate to WordPress.
-Now all they needed was an infrastructure that could take the pressure off their internal ops team and provide stability and reliability.
+Now all they needed was infrastructure that could take the pressure off their internal team and maintain a more stable, reliable website.

-SendGrid enlisted a third-party agency to help with migration.
-The team created an inventory of all the pages—they had inherited a lot and needed to make decisions on what was static, what was template, what to keep, and what not to keep.
+SendGrid enlisted a Pantheon agency partner to help with migration, creating an inventory of all the pages—they had inherited a lot and needed to make decisions on what was static, what was template, what to keep, and what not to keep.
 They also had to separate the SaaS product from the website.
 As launch day neared, they used Pantheon’s test environments to monitor the site’s behavior.